Thomas Beddoes: Bristol Pneumatic Institution

 While living in Hotwells he began work on a project to establish an institution for treating disease by the inhalation of different gases, which he called pneumatic medicine.

 He was assisted by Richard Lovell Edgeworth.
 In 1799 the Pneumatic Institution was established at Dowry Square, Hotwells.
 Its first superintendent was Humphry Davy, who investigated the properties of nitrous oxide in its laboratory.
 The original aim of the institution was gradually abandoned; it became a general hospital, and was relinquished by its founder in the year before his death.
 By the time Beddoes retired from practice in 1807, he estimated that his institution had treated over ten thousand patients.

-Political Beliefs
+Political beliefs

 Beddoes became an outspoken supporter of the French Revolution in its early years.
 He considered the republic the best political system, having observed the corruption and partisanship of the British Parliament.
-However, even while sympathizing with democratic protest, Beddoes feared popular insurrection and mob violence.
+However, even while sympathising with democratic protest, Beddoes feared popular insurrection and mob violence.

 Beddoes was a friend of several members of the Lunar Society of Birmingham, a society of prominent Enlightenment figures.
-Following the Priestley Riots of 1791, Beddoes publicly voiced his opposition to the 'Church and King' riots, his sympathies with France, his admiration for French scientists and social scientists, and his opposition to the war.
-In 1792, he was investigated by the Home Office on suspicions of “sowing sedition” by distributing political Pamphlets that spoke out against the establishment and for his connections to the Lunar Society and allegedly, the Erasmus Darwin's Derby Philosophical Society.
+Following the Priestley Riots of 1791, Beddoes publicly voiced his opposition to the 'Church and King' riots, his sympathies with France, his admiration for French scientists and social scientists, and his opposition to the war on France.
+In 1792, he was investigated by the Home Office on suspicions of "sowing sedition" by distributing political pamphlets that spoke out against the establishment and for his connections to the Lunar Society and allegedly, Erasmus Darwin's Derby Philosophical Society.